netdata/netdata/docs/observability-centralization-points/logs-centralization-points-with-systemd-journald/passive-journal-centralization-with-encryption-using-self-signed-certificates.md

 ## Verify it works

-To verify the central server is receiving logs, run this on the central server:
+To verify that the central server is receiving logs, run this on the central server:

 ```bash
 sudo ls -l /var/log/journal/remote/